Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

 This example shows how to use the Render Objects Renderer Feature to create a custom rendering effect.

-## The final effect in this example
+## Example overview

-The effect that this example shows is:
+This example shows how to implement the following effect:

 * There is a character in the Scene.